volatilflerovium/keyboard_and_mouse_input_recorder_and_player/README.md

 ## Overview

-KeyboardAndMouseRecorderPlayer allows you to record HID input from:
+kmRecorderAndPlayer allows you to record HID input from:
-- keyboard: text input, shortcuts, keystroke, unicode input and
+- keyboard: text input, shortcuts, keystroke, unicode input
 - mouse: left/right click, drag/drop/selection
-and save it to a file and play them back as if someone were actually doing the input.
-Also, KeyboardAndMouseRecorderPlayer is equipped with a control command that allows to take screenshots of a window or region in the screen and compare it with a master image, so it can be set to terminate the sequence of input commands if the comparison fails.

-In principle there are two scenarios where it can be useful:
+and save it to a file and play them back to simulate actual user input.

+kmRecorderAndPlayer is not a GUI for xdotool; in fact, xdotool is not needed at all.

+The more important feature of kmRecorderAndPlayer, is the ability to control the execution commands based on the "visual" state of the target window or a specific region of it window or of the screen.
+This is done via internal image comparism.

+Potential applications could be:
 - automatic GUI testing: when developing a GUI, one has to click buttons and input text.
-We could use KeyboardAndMouseRecorderPlayer these inputs and play it put and play then back and compare the result with a master screenshot.
+We could use kmRecorderAndPlayer to automate these inputs and compare the result with a master screenshot.
 - Interacting with websites: despite lot of plug-in and script off the shelf to automatize interacting with a website, it is true that websites are increasingly blocking interaction with these automatic tools.

 ## Dependencies

-In order to run KeyboardAndMouseRecorderPlayer, your system needs to meet the following dependencies:
+In order to run kmRecorderAndPlayer, your system needs to meet the following dependencies:

 - imagemagick